fabianofrank/fabianofrank/README.md

-I’m passionate about big challenges, I love building things that can potentially revolutionize the world, that’s how I first got in contact with programming at my Industrial Engineer degree.
+I love the idea of building things that can potentially change the world, that's how I got in touch with programming in my quest to be part of an Industrial Revolution.

 My name is Fabiano Frank and my goal is to be a Full-Stack Software Engineer.